My research on the Ardagh Chalice is now published

 My contribution was about how the chip-carved stem of the Ardagh Chalice would have been made.
 This 8th century masterpiece of Celtic metalwork is a miracle of craftsmanship and design.
 I offered an original explanation of the molding and carving techniques and prove the plausibility of my theory by creating a facsimile of the piece using materials and methods that would have been available to medieval craftsmen.

 After many delays, the book is now on sale.
-Order it now and you can get it for €54.00, €6 off the list price.
+Order it from Four Courts Press and you can get it for €54.00, €6 off the list price.

-In July 2017 I will be heading off to Scotland for the Eighth International Insular Art Conference.
+In July 2017 I will be heading off to Scotland for the Eighth International Conference on Insular Art.
 My lecture on how the openwork panels of the 12th century Cross of Cong were created will be at 2:30 on 13 July at the University of Glasgow.
 Look for that in the next conference book in a year or two.

 Islands in a Global Context